 John Freeman edited some of the Charley’s War collections for Titan Books and is also one of the editors of this Charley’s War web site.
-He’s worked in British comics for over 25 years, first at Marvel UK then as a freelance writer; at Titan Magazines; and, currently, for digital comics publisher ROK Comics.
-He’s also web master for the British comics news site downthetubes.net.
+He’s worked in British comics for nearly 30 years, first at Marvel UK then as a freelance writer; at Titan Magazines; and for digital comics publisher ROK Comics.
+A freelance comics editor and writer, he’s also web master for the British comics news site downthetubes.net.

 His World War One ancestor was a distant cousin, Noel Houghton Treleaven, who served in the West Yorkshire Regiment (Prince of Wales’s Own) and died on on 23rd November 1916, aged, it is believed, just 19.

 “My mum’s been researching family history for many years, and recently came across this link to World War One,” says John.
 “I did as much digging as the Internet affords and have pieced together some more details of his life.
 It’s not much – I know there are people out there who have done an incredible amount of research and spent a lot of time trying to track down their family who were involved in the war.
 But It was an interesting challenge.